Ledgers, the foundation of accounting, are as ancient as writing and money.

 Once there is this consensus, the distributed ledger has been updated, and all nodes maintain their own identical copy of the ledger.
 This architecture allows for a new dexterity as a system of record that goes beyond being a simple database.

 Distributed Ledgers are a dynamic form of media and have properties and capabilities that go far beyond static paper-based ledgers.
-For more on this, please read our guide "What Can a Blockchain Do?"
-For now, the short version is they enable us to formalize and secure new kinds of relationships in the digital world.
+The short version is they enable us to formalize and secure new kinds of relationships in the digital world.

 The gist of these new kinds of relationships is that the cost of trust (heretofore provided by notaries, lawyers, banks, regulatory compliance officers, governments, etc…) is avoided by the architecture and qualities of distributed ledgers.